pastelmind/poc-agentsmith/README.md

 ## How to test

-1. ⚠ **Back up your KoLmafia directory.** Copy it somewhere safe, so you can restore it afterwards.
+1. :warning: **Back up your KoLmafia directory.** Copy it somewhere safe, so you can restore it afterwards.
 You have been warned.
 2. Run `svn checkout https://github.com/pastelmind/poc-agentsmith/trunk/release`
 3. If you see a massive popup asking "Svn checkout wants to overwrite local files", click "Yes".
 After all, all the files are in `relay/agentsmith_jail/`.
 Surely, they can't do anything.\
    Note: If the popup is too large, you may not see the buttons.
 In this case, just hit the <kbd>Enter</kbd> key.